Tuesday, May 3, 2011

 Having a poor idea where it was pointed and no idea if it was about to run into anything was bad.
 But on race day, I now believe I didn't give the GPS enough time to acquire a good signal so it also didn't really know where it was.

 I now have a much better understanding of the quirks of the various sensors, and what really works and really doesn't work.
-Real world testing has been encouraging but there's still a lot of work ahead to make the most of the usable data and increase speeds to competitive levels without giving up accuracy or precision.
+Real world testing and careful thinking and experimentation has been very helpful.

 One minor victory in 2011 was that Data Bus was designed to be weather resistant with sensors and electronics mounted inside or within weather-resistant housings.
 On that snowy, rainy day in April 2011, I was one of the few robots that didn't need to be wrapped in plastic bags.
 It's electronics were safely warm and dry, ready to consistently drive the robot into walls.